 Logging has been shown by Oregon State University and the Oregon Global Warming Commission to be a top contributor to greenhouse gas emissions in Oregon, so it’s important that the Forest Service hear from the public that they want their forests to be a carbon sink, not source.
 We believe the Forest Service should be working to restore the forest in this area by decommissioning old logging roads, rehabilitating illegally-created motorized trails, and improving habitat for species like salmon and beaver.

-The project area has a history of logging and wildfire.
-The area was originally privately owned and logging began using a railroad and steam donkey system (pictured right).
-After several logging and railroad-related fires, much of the burned area was salvage logged.
-Some of this land was transferred to the Forest Service as part of a settlement for fire damages, and much of it re-seeded naturally creating a forest structure of multiple ages of conifers.
+The outdated Mt.
+Hood National Forest Management Plan still prioritizes the majority of this area as “Timber Emphasis.”
+Looking back, this project area has a history of logging and wildfire.
+The area was originally privately owned, and logging began well over a century ago using a railroad and steam donkey system.
+After several logging and railroad-related fires, much of the burned area was salvage logged, and was either replanted or re-seeded naturally.
+Some of this land was transferred to the Forest Service as part of a settlement for fire damages.
+North Clack also includes some areas more recently burned in 2014 in the 36 Pit Fire.

 North Clack encompasses the La Dee Flats OHV riding area, which has a history and reputation of unauthorized motorized trail building.
 Bark believes that opening up the forest through logging (and building new roads to do so) consistently brings about more of this type of activity, and Bark is pushing the Forest Service to consider this additional impact.

 (above) Area of North Clack naturally regenerated from 1902 fire.